FeeartFate/Application_assesment/README.md

 7. validationcorr.csv = The encoded validation data.
 8. december-chart-inputs-corr.csv = The encoded december inputs
 9. Data_eng.pdf = A brief explanation of the data engineering.
-10. jupyter_scorer_py.txt = Is an adaptation of the original scorer to jupyter (Made by DeepSeek)
+10. jupyter_scorer_py.txt = Is an adaptation of the original scorer to jupyter.
+(Made by DeepSeek)
+11. imputador_diciembre.csv = The data encoded for the second task.

 All of the following are a copy of the original files sent via email.